satyam-software-developer/ecommerce-api/README.md

 1. start the server using node app.js
 2. Open postman
-3. put localhost:3000/products/create as the url.
+3. put localhost:3000/products/create as the URL.
-4. Select Body tab below the url textarea and then select x-www-form-urlencoded
+4. Select the Body tab below the URL textarea and then select x-www-form-URL-encoded
 5. Add name & quantity as the keys and set the desired values for the keys.
 6. Make a POST request.
-7. If you recieve the message saying new product added successfully then you have done everything correct.
+7. If you receive the message saying a new product added successfully then you have done everything correctly.
 8. The product is created.
 Check it out by making a GET request at localhost:3000/products

 STEPS TO DELETE A PRODUCT:

-1. copy the object id of the product you want to delete.
+1. copy the object ID of the product you want to delete.
 2. add the id after localhost:3000/products/
 3. Make a DELETE request.
-4. You will recieve a message saying deleted successfully.
+4. You will receive a message saying deleted successfully.

 STEPS TO UPDATE THE QUANTITY OF A PRODUCT:

-1. Copy the object id of the product whose quantity you want to update
+1. Copy the object ID of the product whose quantity you want to update
 2. Put the id after localhost:3000/products/
-3. After putting the id add /update_quantity/?number={x} in the url where x is the number by which you want to increase or decrease the quantity.
+3. After putting the id add /update_quantity/?number={x} in the URL where x is the number by which you want to increase or decrease the quantity.
-4. the url should be looking like localhost:3000/products/{id}/update_quantity/?number={x}
+4. the URL should be looking like localhost:3000/products/{id}/update_quantity/?number={x}
-5. Make a POST request and you should get a message containing the update product
+5. Make a POST request and you should get a message containing the updated product

 # Tech Stack